JMCampbell2021/horiseon-online-management/README.md

 lead-generation, brand-awareness and cost-management to just benefits.

+## Deployed link:
-The deployed link is the following [Horiseon](https://jmcampbell2021.github.io/horiseon-online-management/).
+The link is the following [Horiseon](https://jmcampbell2021.github.io/horiseon-online-management/).